 underserved segments (4,000 individuals in the first year) of Santa Barbara County

 Grow Your Own Way trains participants to grow some of their own food and gain a new perspective about their role in the food system.
 Currently operating at Foodbank Healthy School Pantry sites, participants are also invited to visit the Foodbank’s seed library at the Santa Barbara warehouse facility.

-Currently operating at our Healthy School Pantry program locations; Coming soon to Brown Bag program so that our community’s seniors can also benefit
+Currently operating at our Healthy School Pantry and Kid’s Farmers Market program locations; Coming soon to Brown Bag program so that our community’s seniors can also benefit.

 Opportunities to Get Involved